MongoExpUser/Terraform-Created-Resources/README.md

-# terraform-created-resources

-Terraform module for creation of resources on public clouds platforms.
+# Terraform module for creation of resources on public clouds platforms.

 Call/execute module from base file (base.tf) in the current working directory (CWD) as follows: